 In some wiring diagrams, two kinds of lines, representing wires, with different weight are used.

-- A line with regular weight (wider line) represents a "detectable line for DTC (Diagnostic Trouble Code)".
-A "detectable line for DTC" is a circuit in which ECM can detect its malfunctions with the on board diagnostic system. - A line with less weight (thinner line) represents a "non-detectable line for DTC".
+A line with less weight (thinner line) represents a "non-detectable line for DTC".
 A "non-detectable line for DTC" is a circuit in which ECM cannot detect its malfunctions with the on board diagnostic system.